mayuti/vivencius/wp-content/plugins/superb-blocks/readme.txt

 No, the code is W3C valid and search engine optimized.
 It won't harm your SEO, but it adding this plugin is not equal to doing SEO optimization on your website, for that we recommend plugins such as Yoast, W3 Cache and WP Rocket.
 This plugin won't get you in trouble with Google, it's not a Blackhat SEO to use hidden text, we are doing with Javascript so it's not with display none, that ensures that Google see that you are not trying to do keyword stuffing. <strong>This plugin is whitehat and will not affect your search engine optimization (SEO) in any way.</strong>

-= Does Superb Addons work with Elementor? =

-Yes, Superb Addons seamlessly integrates with Elementor.
-It provides additional Elementor elements and pre-built sections to enhance your design process with Elementor.

-= What features will be released in 2024? =
+= What features will be released in the future? =

 We cannot promise exactly what features that will be released this year, but we have following on our to-do list: Text Reveal Widget, Gutenberg Blocks, Hide / Show buttons for different users depending on what device they're using.
 Redirect management for dofollow and no follow 301, 302, 307 links, drag and drop features, add buttons on top of video and image from the media library (png, jpeg, jpg, svg, gif), link concealing.

-= Can I use Superb Addons with the Gutenberg editor? =
+= Can I use Superb Addons with the WordPress editor Gutenberg and Elementor? =

-Yes, Superb Addons works excellently with the Gutenberg editor, providing a variety of customizable Gutenberg blocks and patterns for your use.
+Yes, Superb Addons works excellently with the WordPress Editor Gutenberg and Elementor, providing a variety of customizable blocks, sections and patterns for your use.
+Superb Addons seamlessly integrates with Elementor.
+It provides additional Elementor elements and pre-built sections to enhance your design process with Elementor.

-= Are the designs responsive in Superb Addons? =

-Yes, all elements, themes, and templates in Superb Addons are fully responsive, ensuring your website looks perfect on all devices, including smartphones, tablets, and desktop computers.

 = When is the website builder being released? =

 With our user-friendly website builder, you'll have your site up and running in just a few clicks.
 Your vision, coupled with our extensive array of pre-designed elements, will transform into a captivating online presence.
 This feature is currently being actively developed and we are aiming for a release version in a soon to be released upcoming update.

-= How do I insert a WordPress section using Superb Addons? =

-Superb Addons allows you to easily browse and insert any of the 400+ WordPress sections into your website with just a single click.

-= How many themes does Superb Addons provide? =

-Superb Addons provides more than 40 beautifully designed, ready-to-use templates that cater to a variety of website types.

 == Changelog ==
+= 3.0.5 =
+* Added guided tutorials for new users
+* Added compatibility features
+* Minor bugfixes

 = 3.0.2 =
 * Updated About the Author block to use the new Twitter name and logo - X.
 * Fixed pressing escape key to close the library modal in the dashboard.